ugururesin/Azure-ML-Capstone-Project/README.md

 ![tf_imbalance](/img/tf_imbalance.png)

-**The imbalance issue would be handled as one or more of the following techniques:**.
+**The imbalance issue would be handled as one or more of the following techniques:**
 1.)
 Upsampling Minority Class
 2.)
 Downsampling Majority Class
 3.)
 Generate Synthetic Data